 Compensation Tables for Personal Injury Claims

 By Danielle Fletcher.
-Last Updated 25th October 2023.
+Last Updated 20th January 2025.
 If you are interested in making a claim for an injury, you may be curious about the typical payouts for a personal injury in UK claims.
 A personal injury can have a significant effect on your life and have various consequences for your physical and psychological well-being, and as such, you may be due compensation.
-However, you must be able to prove that your injury was caused by a relevant third party breaching their duty of care.
-We will discuss the claiming eligibility criteria in more depth within this guide.

-In this guide, we’ll also discuss compensation in personal injury claims.
+In this guide, we discuss compensation in personal injury claims.
 There are generally two different heads of claim that you can pursue; we explore these in more detail and explain how legal professionals, such as lawyers and solicitors, value each head.

 Finally, we’ll explore how a solicitor from our panel could help you claim compensation.
 To learn more or to get started, get in touch with our team of friendly advisors today: